ATS-class amphibious warfare ship: History

-In the 2022 Defense spending bill it was announced that at the end of their life cycle the two Rotterdam-class ships will be replaced together with the four ships of the Holland-class to form a new class of 'cross-over' ships with patrol-, amphibious- & emergency relief capabilities in mind.
+In the 2022 Defence spending bill it was announced that at the end of their life cycle the two Rotterdam-class ships will be replaced together with the four ships of the Holland-class to form a new class of 'cross-over' ships with patrol-, amphibious- & emergency relief capabilities in mind.

 As of March 2024, this program is still in early development.
-More details will be released in the B-letter, which is expected in 2025.
+More details were to be released in the B-letter, which had been expected in 2025.
 With the D-letter following in 2027, after which contract signing will take place.
-The first ship is planned to be in service by 2032, with the next five being commissioned with one year intervals.
+The first ship had been planned to be in service by 2032, with the next five being commissioned with one year intervals.
 The intended builder was announced to be the Damen Group.

 UK-Dutch cooperation

 In June 2023, the Netherlands and British governments announced that the two countries would "explore opportunities" to jointly develop new specialist amphibious warships.

 However, in March 2024, this effort was reportedly abandoned as the two countries identified that their requirements and budgets were too different for a single design.
-Instead they would focus on Anglo-Dutch coordination on subsystems, landing craft, and aviation.
-With the British continuing with their MRSS program.
+Instead they would focus on Anglo-Dutch coordination on subsystems, landing craft, and aviation, with the British continuing with their Multi Role Strike Ship programme.
 One key difference was the ships' ability to operate independently without an escort.
 This was a British preference which would require more substantial self-defence capability.

+In June 2026 the British Government's defence investment plan announced the cancellation of the Multi-Role Strike Ships (considered too complicated and costly) and the acquisition of the amphibious transport ships (ATS), built and operated in cooperation with the Netherlands, instead.
+The following month, it was announced that the UK and the Netherlands signed a £2.4 billion agreement to jointly build a class of eight ATS, with each nation procuring four vessels.
+The ATS will have a length of 160 meters and a displacement of 15,000 tonnes.